Magnox: Derating to reduce corrosion

-Last operating Magnox reactor
+Last operating magnox reactor

 The Nuclear Decommissioning Authority (NDA) announced on 30 December 2015 that Wylfa Unit 1 – the world's last operating Magnox reactor – was closed.
 The unit had generated electricity for five years longer than originally planned.
-Two units at Wylfa were both scheduled to shut down at the end of 2012, but the NDA decided to shut down Unit 2 in April 2012 so that Unit 1 could continue operating in order to fully utilize existing stocks of fuel, which was no longer being manufactured.
+Two units at Wylfa were both scheduled to shut down at the end of 2012, but the NDA decided to shut down Unit 2 in April 2012 so that Unit 1 could continue operating in order to fully utilise existing stocks of fuel, which was no longer being manufactured.

-The small 5 MWe experimental reactor, based on the Magnox design, at Yongbyon in North Korea, continues to operate As of 2016.
+The small 5 MWe experimental reactor, based on the magnox design, at Yongbyon in North Korea, continues to operate As of 2016.

 Magnox definitions

 Magnox alloy

 Magnox is also the name of an alloy—mainly of magnesium with small amounts of aluminium and other metals—used in cladding unenriched uranium metal fuel with a non-oxidising covering to contain fission products.

-Magnox is short for Magnesium non-oxidising.
+Magnox is short for magnesium non-oxidising.
 This material has the advantage of a low neutron capture cross-section, but has two major disadvantages: